ldesgoui/tf2-comp-fixes/README.md

 - **Concede Command**

+  _This command is deprecated and will be removed in a future update._

   When enabled with `sm_concede_command 1`, teams will be able to type `!concede`/`/concede` in chat to concede the match.
   `sm_concede_command_vote n` adds the requirement for `n` players to type the